chef/knife-vsphere/README.md

 ## `knife vsphere vm network list VMNAME`

 List the network cards and their VLAN that are connected to a VM.

+## `knife vsphere vm network delete VMNAME NICNAME`

+Delete a network card from a VM.

 ## `knife vsphere vm wait sysprep`